Franky1/Tesseract-OCR-5-Docker/README.md

 - [ ] Add more languages by default?
 - [ ] Building Tesseract with TensorFlow?
 - [ ] Building Tesseract with Training tools?
-- [ ] Add AWS Lambda function to check original repo for new releases and trigger Github Action?
+- [ ] Add scheduler to check original repo for new releases and trigger Github Action?
 - [ ] Build image for more targets?

 ## Issues